Gladys Carmagnola: Poetic style

-Her poems for children have a sweet and inviting style, and allow readers to access their inner child.
-They produce a sense of delight and can transport readers back to the times of ice cream, daytime naps, and tireless games with friends.
+Her poems for children have a gentle and engaging style, evoking a sense of delight and nostalgia, and often recalling experiences such as ice cream, daytime naps, and playtime with friends.

 It has also been echoed her work "Piolin", the Argentine author Maria Elena Walsh, who defined it as "transparent Piolin", for its literary beauty and clarity.

 Since 1980, emerges a stage of maturity as a writer, moving their production toward a modern style.
 They emerge at this stage, poems that reflect an era intimately reflective of the poet and several poems of nature amatory.

 Her work for adults rose in a language that is clear and transparent that feels like a breath of fresh air for readers.

 Family

 She married Julio Medina, a lawyer by profession.
 They had one daughter: Cecilia Medina Carmagnola.

 Works

 Her first publication dates back to 1965, since then, she has been devoted entirely to the production of poetic works, completing a total of 20 titles.